Sydsvenskan: Ancient Wisdom will Secure the Future of Equestrian Sport

 July 12, 2023 Text: My Östh Gustafsson English Translation: Annikka Berridge

 For as long as he can remember, he has loved horses.
-His earliest horse memory is from the garden of his grandparent’s home in Malmö.
-He was four years old and sat sipping juice when two sergeants who boarded at his grandparents rode by.
+His earliest memory is from his grandparents’ garden in Malmö.
+He was four years old, sipping juice, when two sergeants who boarded with his grandparents rode past.

-Instead, he became an equine veterinarian, and already by his third year at the Royal Veterinary College in Stockholm, he immersed himself in studying the biomechanics of the horse.
-His pioneering research led to the development of horse-friendly racetracks all around the world.
+Instead, he became an equine veterinarian.
+By his third year at the Royal Veterinary College in Stockholm, he was already immersed in studying equine biomechanics.
+His pioneering research contributed to the development of horse‑friendly racetracks around the world.

--But suddenly, and it’s hard to know why, things changed in the 1980s.
-Everyone wanted to to learn to ride and have horses.
+Many doubted his career choice.
+Technology and automobiles were taking over society.
+When he was born in Malmö in 1937, Sweden had around 500,000 horses.
+By the 1970s, the number had dropped to barely 70,000.
+“But suddenly — and it’s hard to say why — things changed in the 1980s.
+Everyone wanted to learn to ride and have horses.
 Today there are around 365,000 horses.
-So I devoted my life to the right things.
-In 1983, Ingvar left Sweden’s Agricultural University and became Director of the newly established Flyinge Foundation for fifteen years.
-His task was to transform the old national institution into a private center for breeding, sports, research, and education.
+So I devoted my life to the right things.”
+In 1983, Fredricson left the Swedish University of Agricultural Sciences and became Director of the newly established Flyinge Foundation for fifteen years.
+His task was to transform the old national stud into a private center for breeding, sport, research, and education.

-the office in his home in Vitaby, he has spent many hours in front of the computer to complete the new book.
-Image: CHRISTIAN ÖRNBERG
+Inside his office in the family’s Skånelänga outside Vitaby, he spent countless hours at the computer completing his new book.
+Photo: CHRISTIAN ÖRNBERG

-Kajsa von Geijer, one of Peder Fredricson’s horse owners, finances together with Annikka Berridge both the publication of Fredric's new book and a new edition of his sold-out book about Flyinge.
-But they weren’t satisfied there.
+Kajsa von Geijer, one of Peder Fredricson’s horse owners, together with Annikka Berridge, is financing both the publication of the new memoir and a reprint of his long‑sold‑out book about Flyinge.
+But they didn’t stop there.

-The board, along with the two initiators and himself, also includes Falsterbo Horse Show President, Jana Wannius, as well as two of the world’s best show jumpers - Invar Fredricson’s sons, Jens and Peder.
+The board includes the two initiators, Fredricson himself, Falsterbo Horse Show President Jana Wannius, and two of the world’s best show jumpers — his sons Jens and Peder.

-Fredricson together with his son Peder during the celebration of the Olympic medals in Tokyo.
-Image: CHRISTOFFER BORG MATTISON/BILDBYRÅN
+Ingvar Fredricson with his son Peder during the celebration of the Tokyo Olympic medals.
+Photo: CHRISTOFFER BORG MATTISON/BILDBYRÅN

-The images of German pentathlete Annika Schieu as she tearfully whipped the horse that refused to jump went viral.
-Just as pictures of show jumper Cian O'Connor jumping obstacle after obstacle while blood gushed from his horse’s nose.
-And an accident had a fatal outcome - the Swiss eventing horse Jet Set fell in the cross country and had to euthanized.
-Several animal rights activists called for equestrian sports to be dropped from the Olympics.
+Images of German pentathlete Annika Schleu tearfully whipping a horse that refused to jump went viral.
+So did photos of show jumper Cian O’Connor continuing his round while blood streamed from his horse’s nose.
+And in eventing, the Swiss horse Jet Set suffered a fatal injury and had to be euthanized.
+Animal‑rights activists called for equestrian sports to be removed from the Olympics.

 Is equestrian sport threatened?

--I don't want to believe it.
-But in Europe, there are activists who chain themselves to racetracks or storm showjumping arenas.
+“I don’t want to believe that.
+But in Europe, activists chain themselves to racetracks or storm show‑jumping arenas.
 You can’t just sit still and hope for better times.
-All equestrian organizations and federations must take this seriously, according to Ingvar Fredricson, who continues:
+All equestrian organizations and federations must take this seriously.”

--The most important thing when working with horses is knowledge of and communication with the animals.
-There are many people who do not understand horses but still have opinions.
-And therefore you must spread the knowledge that exists.
-This Foundation will do just that.
+“The most important thing when working with horses is knowledge and communication with the animals.
+Many people don’t understand horses but still have strong opinions.
+That’s why we must spread the knowledge that exists.
+This foundation will do exactly that.”

-As long as Ingvar Fredericson lives, he will fight for the horses’ welfare.
-And in the future, his legacy will carry on through his foundation.
-His basic message is, and always will be, to learn as much as possible about the horse and always put it first.
+As long as Ingvar Fredericson lives, he will fight for horses’ welfare.
+And in the future, his legacy will continue through the foundation.
+His core message remains unchanged:

 Family: Married to Stina, father of Peder, Jens and Anna.
 Seven grandchildren